wlandau/downsize/README.md

 # Installation

 First, ensure that [R](https://www.r-project.org/) is installed, as well as the dependencies in the [`DESCRIPTION`](https://github.com/wlandau/downsize/blob/master/DESCRIPTION).
-The `downsize` package is on [CRAN](https://cran.r-project.org/web/packages/downsize/), so you can install the latest CRAN release with
+To install the [latest CRAN release](https://cran.r-project.org/web/packages/downsize/), run

 ```r
 install.packages("downsize")